Quarantines at 2 LA universities amid US measles outbreak | WTOP

-LOS ANGELES (AP) — A quarantine order was issued Thursday for hundreds of students and staff at two Los Angeles universities who may have been exposed to measles and either have not been vaccinated or…
+LOS ANGELES (AP) — A quarantine at two Los Angeles universities affected more than 200 students and staff who may have been exposed to measles and either have not been vaccinated or cannot verify that…

-LOS ANGELES (AP) — A quarantine order was issued Thursday for hundreds of students and staff at two Los Angeles universities who may have been exposed to measles and either have not been vaccinated or can’t verify that they have immunity.
+LOS ANGELES (AP) — A quarantine at two Los Angeles universities affected more than 200 students and staff who may have been exposed to measles and either have not been vaccinated or cannot verify that they are immune.

+The order issued in connection with the University of California and Cal State University comes as the number of measles cases nationwide has hit a 25-year high .
+The order requires that affected people stay home, avoid contact with others and notify authorities if they develop measles symptoms.

 Measles in the United States has climbed to its highest level in 25 years, closing in on 700 cases this year in a resurgence largely attributed to misinformation that is turning parents against vaccines.
 Roughly three-quarters of this year’s illnesses have been in New York state.

-UCLA said some people could remain in quarantines for up to 48 hours before they prove immunity.
-A few may need to remain in quarantine for up to seven days, officials said.

-Such an order mandates that the exposed people stay home and notify authorities “if they develop symptoms of measles, and to avoid contact with others until the end of their quarantine period or until they provide evidence of immunity,” the Los Angeles County Department of Public Health said in a statement.

-The orders come as a small outbreak of measles is occurring in Los Angeles County involving five confirmed cases linked to overseas travel.
+A small outbreak of measles has broken out in Los Angeles County involving five confirmed cases linked to overseas travel.
 The state recorded 38 measles cases as of Thursday; there were 11 around the same time last year, said Dr. Karen Smith, director of the California Department of Public Health.

 The state typically sees fewer than two dozen cases a year, she said.